luthanhar/ESO208_CA/README.md

-Solutions of the computational assignment, solvied in MATLAB, given in ESO208: 2021-22 odd semester.
+Solutions of the computational assignment, solved in MATLAB, given in 2021-22 odd semester.